lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, based on data and profiling.
 Remember that simplicity and clarity enhance longevity and collaboration in software development."

 This quote emphasizes the importance of avoiding over-engineering or optimizing code too early in the development process without concrete evidence that it's needed.
 It's a reminder to prioritize code quality, readability, and maintainability over hypothetical performance gains.
 Only after identifying bottlenecks through profiling and analysis should one consider optimization.
 This approach saves time, reduces bugs, and fosters a healthier collaborative coding environment.

+# 2024-01-24
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and readable code that others can easily understand and maintain.
+Remember that code is read far more often than it is written.
+Always aim to reduce complexity and embrace modularity in your designs.
+As Alan Perlis once said, 'A language that doesn't affect the way you think about programming, is not worth knowing.'"

+In essence, focus on writing clean, efficient code that solves the problem at hand without unnecessary complications.
+Keep learning, keep refining your skills, and always consider the bigger picture of how your code fits into the overall system or project.